 We digitize your photos or other documents by scanning the image on a high-resolution scanner and saving the resulting digital file on a computer.
 We then retouch or restore the digital file using photo-editing software.
 An archival-quality digital print is printed on your choice of glossy or matte paper.
-The file is archived in three formats on a CD.
-The print, CD, and your unaltered original photos are mailed back to you.
+The file is archived in three formats.
+The print, file archive, and your unaltered original photos are mailed back to you.

 That depends on two things: what you ask us to do and the condition of your original images.